 Find and contact the Lead Police Officer for your area.

 The City of Tucson is divided into four patrol divisions and a downtown district.
 Each division is divided into sectors, which are designated by the numbers on the map.
 When contacting a patrol division about a concern in your neighborhood or place of business referring to the sector number may speed your inquiry.

-Operations Division South (ODS), also known as the Santa Cruz Substation, is home to 167 highly dedicated men and women.
-This successful team consists of command staff, civilian staff, Neighborhood Crimes detectives, bicycle officers, the Community Response Team, community service officers, and the highly visible patrol officers.
+Operations Division South (ODS), also known as the Santa Cruz Substation, is home to nearly 150 highly dedicated men and women.
+This successful team consists of command staff, professional staff, Neighborhood Crimes detectives, bicycle officers, the Community Response Team, community service officers, and the highly visible patrol officers.
 The sworn and non-sworn personnel all share the common desire to serve our community, thus enhancing the quality of life.
 Our officers go far beyond just handling calls for service.

 Within the boundaries of ODS are 30 active Neighborhood Associations.
 The lead police officers and beat officers take a very active part in these associations.
 They attend their regular meetings, special events, and neighborhood cleanups, and are available to assist with solving problems facing a neighborhood.

 Though it is common for people to see the uniform and not the person behind it, the citizens in our area often view the officers beyond the traditional law enforcement role.
 We have personnel who are active in mentoring programs, youth sports, music programs, volunteering with the elderly, and many church or social functions.
 We realize we are not just here to support the community, but are a part of this community.

 Even though our officers are non-traditional in their outlook on their profession, they still perform the traditional tasks with expertise and professionalism.
 These traditional functions include protecting life and property, preserving the peace, enforcing laws, and arresting suspects.

 Read this quarter's Captain's Corner newsletter (pdf) - May 2019